ModelEarth/community/farmfresh/ga/README.md

 We're working toward comparing data from multiple sources in real-time: UGA, Aglanta and the USDA.

-Our [farmersmarkets-ga](https://github.com/modelearth/georgia-data/tree/master/farmfresh) dataset contains 169 records.
+Our original [farmersmarkets-ga](https://github.com/modelearth/georgia-data/tree/master/farmfresh) dataset contains 169 records.
 It includes columns for Cheese, Eggs, Seafood and FMID matching the current [USDA farmers market export](https://search.ams.usda.gov/farmersmarkets/ExcelExport.aspx) of 31 records.

-Our automated merge is only producing 52 (as of Sept 2020) and it omits columns for Cheese, Eggs, Seafood and FMID.
+Our automated merge is only producing 52 (as of Sept 2020).
+It combines categories for Cheese, Eggs, Seafood into one column.
 The USDA appears to have purged more than half the records during clean-up, or part of the merge stopped working when run Sept 15, 2020.

 ### Georgia Produce (UGA Extension)